existedinnettw/prefect-docker-compose/README.md

       - PREFECT_API_URL=http://server:4200/api
     profiles: ["agent"]
 ```
-Now, when you run `docker-compose --profile agent up`, both agents will start, connect to the Prefect Server API, and begin polling their work queues.
+Now, when you run `docker compose --profile agent up`, both agents will start, connect to the Prefect Server API, and begin polling their work queues.